-CLE is authorised as an insurance provider and currently writes life assurance business in Germany.
-CLE sells exclusively through the broker and multi-tied agent channel.
+Canada Life Assurance Europe plc (CLE) is authorised as an insurance provider and currently writes life assurance and pension business in Germany.
+CLE sells exclusively through brokers, multi-tied agencies and banks.
 CLE is regulated by the CBI and regulated by the German regulator Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin) for business conduct purposes.